jobcespedes/myblog/content/posts/building-k3s-armbian-orange-pi-5-plus.md

   - k3s
   - kubernetes
   - orangepi5
+  - ansible
   - john-1:4
 ---
-In this blog post, I'll be sharing my practical journey of building a K3s Cluster on the Orange Pi 5 Plus (opi5+) using Armbian as the Operating System (OS).
+In this blog post, I'll be sharing my practical journey of building a K3s Cluster on the Orange Pi 5 Plus (opi5+) using Armbian as the Operating System (OS) and Ansible.
 The post is meant as a straightforward guide for anyone looking to replicate the process.
 I hope it proves helpful for your own setup.

+>Please consider that in some sections, there are references to external guides containing the respective steps.

 ## Why Armbian?
 After [my failed attempt using Fedora CoreOS](/2023/11/building-a-k3s-cluster-with-fedora-coreos-on-orange-pi-5-plus), Armbian + K3s was one of the options I considered.
 Among the reasons behind selecting Armbian as the OS, there are: